 When starting a new Clubhouse room, you can choose between three settings: a room "open" to any user, a "social" room open only to the people you follow and a "closed" room with limited access.
 Each has its own (implicit) level of privacy, which Clubhouse could make more explicit.

-"I think for public rooms, Clubhouse should better understand that 'public' means public for all users, since anyone can participate and register, take notes, etc." David Thiel, chief technology officer of the Stanford Internet Observatory.
+"I think for public rooms, Clubhouse should better understand that 'public' means public for all users, since anyone can join and register, take notes, etc." he says.
+David thiel, chief technology officer of the Stanford Internet Observatory.
 "For private rooms, they can communicate that, as with any communication mechanism, an authorized member can record content and identity."

 And the abuses?